Asabeneh/30-Days-Of-Python/readme.md

         1 + j, 2 + 4j, 1 - 1j

 ## Exercises - Day 2

-1. Create a folder called day_2.
+1. Inside 30DaysOfPython create a folder called day_2.
 Inside this folder create a file name called variables.py
-1. Write a python comment saying 'Day 2: 30 Days of python programming'
-1. Inside 30DaysOfPython folder create a folder called day_2.
-Inside this folder create a file name called variables.py
-2. Write a python comment saying 'Day 2: 30 Days of python programming'
+2. Writ a python comment saying 'Day 2: 30 Days of python programming'
-1. Declare a first name variable and assign a value to it
+3. Declare a first name variable and assign a value to it
-1. Declare a last name variable and assign a value to it
+4. Declare a last name variable and assign a value to it
-1. Declare a full name variable and assign a value to it
+5. Declare a full name variable and assign a value to it
-1. Declare a country variable and assign a value to it
+6. Declare a country variable and assign a value to it
 7. Declare a city variable and assign a value to it
-1. Declare an age variable and assign a value to it
+8. Declare an age variable and assign a value to it
-1. Declare a year variable and assign a value to it
+9. Declare a year variable and assign a value to it
-1. Declare a variable is_married and assign a value to it
+10. Declare a variable is_married and assign a value to it
-1. Declare a variable is_true and assign a value to it
+11. Declare a variable is_true and assign a value to it
-1. Declare a variable is_light_on and assign a value to it
+12. Declare a variable is_light_on and assign a value to it
-1. Declare multiple variable on one line
+13. Declare multiple variable on one line
-1. Check the data type of all your variables using type() built in function
+14. Check the data type of all your variables using type() built in function
-1. Using the *len()* built-in function find the length of your first name
+15. Using the *len()* built-in function find the length of your first name
-1. Compare the length of your first name and your last name
+16. Compare the length of your first name and your last name
-1. Declare 5 as num_one and 4 as num_two
+17. Declare 5 as num_one and 4 as num_two
     1. Add num_one and num_two and assign the value to a variable *total*
     2. Subtract num_two from num_one and assign the value to a variable *diff*
     3. Multiply num_two and num_one and assign the value to a variable *product*